salesforce/lwc-rfcs/text/0000-wire-reform.md

 _Backwards Compatibility Notes:_

 * As today, the descriptor installed on the prototype of the component by the `@wire` decorator was identical to `track` when decorating a field.
 This means that the component author could change the value of the field, and such change will be tracked.
-This is not longer the case, and even though the author can still change the value, it will not be reactive, causing no side effects on the UI of the element.
+This is no longer the case, and even though the author can still change the value, it will not be reactive, causing no side effects on the UI of the element.
 This is a non-backwards compatible change, but we believe this is a very low risk for something that was not working as expected.

 ### Wire Adapter Protocol